hobru/discoverspeyer.github.io/Technikmuseum.md

 ## Engines
 ### Krupp Schnellzuglokomotive 01-514
-* Based on MOdel 01 208, build in 1937 by Krupp in Essen
+* Based on Model 01 208, build in 1937 by Krupp in Essen
 * REtrofitted with new boilers bewtween 1961 - 1965
 * High-Speed: 130 km/h